-Fairness Opinion of Financial Advisor to US SEARCH's Board of Directors of a written opinion dated December 13, 2002, that, as of that date, and based upon and subject to certain matters stated in its written opinion, the exchange ratio to be received by the holders of shares of US SEARCH common stock pursuant to the merger agreement was fair to these holders from a financial point of view.
+Fairness Opinion of Financial Advisor to US SEARCH's Board of Directors

+On December 13, 2002, Lehman Brothers Inc., financial advisor to US SEARCH's board of directors, delivered to the US SEARCH board of directors its oral opinion, which was subsequently confirmed by delivery of a written opinion dated December 13, 2002, that, as of that date, and based upon and subject to certain matters stated in its written opinion, the exchange ratio to be received by the holders of shares of US SEARCH common stock pursuant to the merger agreement was fair to these holders from a financial point of view.
 The full text of Lehman Brothers' written opinion is attached to this proxy statement/prospectus as Annex B. You may read this opinion in its entirety for a description of the procedures followed, assumptions made, matters considered and limitations on the review undertaken.
 Lehman Brothers' opinion is directed to the US SEARCH board of directors and does not constitute a recommendation to any stockholder as to any matters relating to the mergers.
 A separate team from Lehman Brothers acted as financial advisor to First American in connection with the mergers with US SEARCH.
-See "THE MERGERS-Fairness Opinion of Financial Advisor to US SEARCH" on page 38.
+See "THE MERGERS-Fairness Opinion of Financial Advisor to US SEARCH" on page 39.